 When wireless routers do their job, you rarely notice them.
 However, the latest wave of the best routers is seeing exciting gains in speed and new features for home monitoring and other tasks.
 If it’s been a while since you’ve updated your router, we have some exciting Wi-Fi options for you.

-First, let’s talk about what’s making the best wireless routers in 2016 interesting.
+First, let’s talk about what’s making the top wireless routers in 2017 interesting.
 First, an increasing number are using smart technology to target individual mobile devices, which means a lower chance of running into a dead zone inside your own home.
 Additionally, more are using app management to give families greater control over who is on the wireless network and what they are browsing.
 Also, let’s not forget about important new technologies like the MU-MIMO standard, which are making routers far more efficient and dependable by changing the way they communicate.

 When looking for a router, pay particular attention to what extra feature it has and if they fit your current needs.
 You should also note how many bands the router operates on: Both the 2.4GHz and the 5GHz bands are used, although the 5GHz band is typically more short range and used to take some of the load off of a full 2.4GHz band.
 A web app or other way to manage settings with computers is also a big plus.
 Let’s take a look at some of the best wireless routers around and what makes them special.